Can you save money building a website yourself?

 You now have a website that looks like many others.
 Hundreds of thousands of websites are created every day, many on a DIY website platform.
-A tiny number are as unusual as a forensic medical-legal consultant and expert witness.
+A tiny number address a niche profession.
+Frankly, it doesn’t get much more niche than a forensic medical-legal consultant and expert witness.

 Such a practice is essentially a unicorn.
 This is as it should be.

 An expert witness is retained because he or she knows something most others do not.
 A medical-legal consultant is skilled at communicating technical information within the confines of the law.

 The website of such a person communicates this high standard of practice.